 Meet your group and Tour Manager at the Pullman International Cairns Hotel.
-The rest of the day is spent at leisure.
+Day 2 is spent at leisure.

 Today we travel on the wonderful 125-year old Kuranda Scenic Railway.
 Our journey takes us into the rainforest and above the Barron River Gorge to Kuranda.
 On arrival, we take a trip on a World War II amphibious military transport unit, or 'Army Duck', through World Heritage Rainforest, with the Duck Captain pointing out the different flora, fauna, birds and reptiles which we pass on our journey.

 After enjoying lunch, we experience an Aboriginal 'corroboree' with songs and dance, following the path of the Dreamtime Walk through traditional legend.

 A real highlight of our tour is today's Quicksilver Cruise to the Great Barrier Reef, the world's largest coral reef system which is home to thousands of species and stretches over 1,800 miles.
 A large covered pontoon is our base for the day, where we enjoy lunch and explore the reef.
 Snorkelling is the best way to view the exquisite coral and vibrant fish close up, but our base also has a semi-submersible vessel to take non-swimmers for a cruise along the reef wall.
 The underwater observatory is a superb window into this extraordinary world!
 On Day 5 you are at leisure.